Value-Sharing Bonus France 2026 (PPV): Ceilings, Exemptions and How to Set It Up

 To illustrate how the legal framework changes the economics, take a second example: an industrial SME based in the Paris region, 35 employees, no profit-sharing or mandatory-sharing agreement in place.
 Management considers a PPV of EUR 1,000 per employee, payable in two instalments (June and December 2026).

 Pre-payment check: no interessement or participation in force, so the applicable ceiling is EUR 3,000.
-The two instalments of EUR 1,000 plus EUR 1,000 stay well within the annual cap.
+The two instalments of EUR 500 stay well within the annual cap.

-Applicable regime: under the favourable 2024-2026 framework, the PPV is exempt from social contributions for all 35 employees, and from income tax for employees below 3 x minimum wage.
-CSG/CRDS at 9.70% remain due on the full amount.
+Applicable regime: as the company has fewer than 50 employees, under the enhanced 2024-2026 framework the PPV is exempt from social contributions for all 35 employees, and exempt from income tax and CSG/CRDS for employees below 3 x minimum wage (until 31 December 2026).
+For any employee at or above 3 x minimum wage, CSG/CRDS at 9.70% remains due.

 Strategic question raised by the example: the company asks whether it would be more efficient to negotiate an interessement agreement instead, in order to unlock the EUR 6,000 ceiling.
 Our analysis: yes, if the company plans to pay more than EUR 3,000 per employee per year on a recurring basis, the interessement route quickly becomes more attractive (despite a 3 to 6 month negotiation lead time).
 For an occasional EUR 1,000 to EUR 2,000 PPV, the DUE route remains the most efficient option.